What is NJIT’s Project Management Professional Program?

 This virtual face-to-face program features live interactive sessions with expert faculty.

-Classes meet twice a week via Zoom for eight weeks allowing for a direct input and feedback from instructors and peers which creates a very personalized learning experience.
+Classes meet twice a week via Zoom for six weeks allowing for a direct input and feedback from instructors and peers which creates a very personalized learning experience.

 - Improve quality and efficiency

 - Anyone considering a career change involving project management

 - Anyone wanting to learn more about project management

 - Team leaders

 Employers will need to add 87.7 million project management jobs by 2027 across 11 countries on five continents.
 Over the next several years nearly 214,000 new project management related positions are slated to be added in the U.S.

 In the U.S., project managers earned an average wage of $105k in 2017; making the field an attractive option for those looking to advance their careers or retool into a growing field.